csi-lnmiit/S48_Travel-Blogger-and-Tourism/README.md

 ➢ The web app will also provide a feature that will help them get in touch with the Tourist Guide in their vicinity.
 <br>
+➢ Till now, I was more focused towards learning the technology.